Digital Product Passport··14 min read

 Step 2: Define Your Category Scope and Timeline

-The DPP mandate will roll out category by category under the ESPR delegated acts.
-Check the current regulatory calendar for your specific product categories — washing machines, dishwashers, refrigerating appliances, ovens, and heat pumps are all expected to be in early waves.
-Prioritise the categories with the nearest deadlines and the highest production volumes.
+The DPP mandate rolls out category by category under ESPR delegated acts.
+Washing machines, dishwashers, refrigerating appliances, ovens, and heat pumps are all expected in early waves.
+Check the current regulatory calendar for your specific categories, then sequence your implementation by proximity to deadline and production volume.
+Categories with both near deadlines and high volumes should be resourced first.

 Step 3: Integrate Your Rating Label Print Process

-The most practical entry point for DPP deployment is the rating label — the sticker already applied to every unit at manufacture.
-Adding a serialised, DPP-linked QR code to the rating label print process is operationally simpler than introducing a separate label.
-Work with your label printing supplier and your DPP platform to ensure that unique codes are generated, linked to the correct product data, and verified before application.
+The rating label already applied to every unit at manufacture is the most practical entry point for DPP deployment.
+Adding a serialised, DPP-linked QR code to the existing label print process is operationally simpler than introducing a separate label or carrier.
+Work with your label printing supplier and DPP platform provider to ensure unique codes are generated per unit, linked to the correct product data record, and verified before application at the line.

 Step 4: Build the Post-Purchase Experience in Parallel

-Compliance data alone — the materials, the energy class, the repairability score — is the minimum.
-The commercial opportunity lies in building the installer workflow, the warranty registration flow, the troubleshooting content, and the spare parts catalogue at the same time.
-A DPP that is only a regulatory data store is a missed opportunity.
-A DPP that is also a customer relationship platform is an asset.
+Compliance data — materials, energy class, repairability score — is the minimum the regulation requires.
+The commercial opportunity lies in building the installer workflow, warranty registration flow, troubleshooting content, and spare parts catalogue at the same time, so the DPP launches as a customer relationship platform rather than a regulatory data store.
+The incremental cost of building both in parallel is far lower than retrofitting commercial features after the compliance deadline has passed.

 Start Building Your Appliance DPP